balrajum/Portfolio/README.md

 # Portfolio
-step 1 first write down the code you want to add things on portfolio install git in vs code then push to pulish
+write down the code in vs code and then install git next push to git to publish.